sabi/tools/systems/genHosts/README.md

   - `# cp genHosts.py /usr/local/bin`
 - Create an easy to call symlink
   - `# ln -s /usr/local/bin/genHosts.py /usr/local/bin/genHosts`
-- Copy the systemd service
-  - `# cp genHosts.service /etc/systemd/system/genHosts.service`
-- Start the server and set it to start at boot
+- Consider creating a systemd service to start genHosts at boot
-  - `# systemctl start genHosts`
-  - `# systemctl enable genHosts`

 ## How to use
 - Anytime you need to add a new host to your Ansible hosts file.  `curl http://your_ansible_master_ip:11110/ansible_category/hostname_of_new_node`